 When grown indoors, ensure the plant gets a decent amount of sunlight throughout the day.
 Adding grow lights to provide supplemental lighting.
 Caring for the Rattlesnake is not difficult.

 It grows best in temperatures ranging between 65°-75° degrees Fahrenheit with plenty of humidity.
+NOTE: Avoid sudden temperature changes and exposure to drafts.

 TIP: If your house tends to get dry, spray the plant with water every day, especially during the winter or add a humidifier.